 Case size: 42 millimetres Material: Goldtech Movement type: mechanical automatic Water resistance: up to 100 metres

-Breitling Superocean Héritage II
+Breitling Superocean Héritage II: Best minimalist dive watch

 The Superocean Héritage II takes its name from Breitling’s original 1957 Superocean line of watches—iconic diving timepieces that have been catching the attention of watch enthusiasts for decades now.

 The creation of this model has been masterfully executed, from the mechanics to the aesthetic.
 Inside, you’ve got a COSC-certified chronometer and a self-winding B20 movement.
-On the outside, you’ve got a mixture of materials—rubber, ceramic, and stainless steel—that combine to realise a highly modern design that will certainly get noticed.
+On the outside, you’ve got a mixture of materials—rubber, ceramic, and stainless steel—that combine to realize a highly modern design that will certainly get noticed.

 The red gold hands aren’t just pleasing on the eye.
 They’re also coated in Super-LumiNova for optimum night-time visibility.
 Meanwhile, a stainless steel case will ensure your watch survives the occasional bash and knock.